Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Summary

 \section{Summary}

 The effects of weak magnetic field and finite chemical potential on the charge and heat transport properties of hot and dense QCD matter have been investigated.
-The electrical and thermal conductivities were determined by using the kinetic theory approach in the relaxation time approximation.
-The study was carried out in the quasiparticle scenario.
-A reduction in the magnitudes of $\ec$ and $\kappa$ was observed due to the presence of weak magnetic field, whereas the finite chemical potential tends to increase their magnitudes.
-Thus, the QCD medium becomes electrically and thermally less conductive in the weak magnetic field regime, however, if the medium possesses finite chemical potential, both the conductivities increase.
+In the presence of magnetic field, the transport coefficients do not remain isotropic and they possess different components.
+The components of charge transport and heat transport, such as electrical conductivity ($\ec$), Hall conductivity ($\eh$), thermal conductivity ($\kappa_0$) and Hall-type thermal conductivity ($\kappa_1$) were determined by solving the relativistic Boltzmann transport equation within the relaxation time approximation of kinetic theory.
+A reduction in the magnitudes of $\ec$ and $\kappa_0$ and an enhancement in the magnitudes of $\eh$ and $\kappa_1$ with the increase of magnetic field were observed, whereas the emergence of finite chemical potential tends to increase all of their magnitudes.
 The transport coefficients were further used to study the Knudsen number, the elliptic flow and the Wiedemann-Franz law.
-The Knudsen number was found to decrease due to the weak magnetic field and increase due to the finite chemical potential as compared to the counterpart at $eB=0$ and $\mu=0$, but, it retains its value much below one for all cases.
+The Knudsen number components in the weakly magnetized hot and dense QCD matter retain their values much below unity.
 Thus, there is sufficient separation between the mean free path and the characteristic length scale for the medium to remain in the local equilibrium state.
 The elliptic flow gets increased in the presence of the weak magnetic field, whereas the presence of finite chemical potential decreases it.
-The Lorenz number in the Wiedemann-Franz law was found to be strongly affected by the chemical potential than by the weak magnetic field.
-However, with the increase of temperature, the Lorenz number was observed to increase, confirming the violation of the Wiedemann-Franz law for hot and dense QCD matter in the presence of a weak magnetic field.
+The Lorenz number components in the Wiedemann-Franz law were found to be strongly affected by the chemical potential than by the weak magnetic field.
+However, with the increase of temperature, the Lorenz number components were observed to increase, confirming the violation of the Wiedemann-Franz law for hot and dense QCD matter in the presence of a weak magnetic field.